 1. Check internet speed using cmd pings to default gateway

-Lower time value is an indication that your network is faster.
-However, running a lot of pings consume network bandwidth as well as your default gateway resources.
+A lower time value is an indication that your network is faster.
+However, running a lot of pings consumes network bandwidth as well as your default gateway resources.
 Though the data packets for ping are very negligible in size and you might not observe any change in internet speed but it does consume bandwidth.

 2. IP release and renew

-Well, If you are using a WiFi connection, in the case of IP release and renew, you may experience a temporary speed boost, depending on the strength of the WiFi signal.
-However, in the case of LAN, it won’t affect speed.
+If you are using a WiFi connection, you may experience a temporary speed boost by typing in ipconfig /release and ipconfig /renew.
+However, in the case of LAN, this command won’t affect speed.

 Our computer maintains a list of the websites and their corresponding IP addresses that we access the most in the DNS resolver cache.
-Sometimes, these data become obsolete after months or weeks.
-So when we flush our DNS resolver cache, we actually flush out the obsolete data and make new entries in the DNS resolver cache table.
+Sometimes, this data becomes obsolete after weeks or months.
+When we flush our DNS resolver cache using ipconfig /flushdns command, we actually flush out the obsolete data and make new entries in the DNS resolver cache table.

 4. Speed up internet using cmd ‘Netsh int tcp’ command: